At a Glance

 ✨Tip Number 3

 Since the role involves collaboration across global teams, practice articulating your thoughts clearly and concisely.
-Engaging in online coding communities or forums can help you refine your communication skills.
+Consider preparing a few scenarios where you successfully collaborated with remote teams to showcase your communication skills.

 ✨Tip Number 4